 Whole life asset management

-BIM models contain product information that assists with commissioning, operation and maintenance activities – for example sequences for start-up and shut-down, interactive 3D diagrams showing how to take apart and reassemble items of equipment, and specifications allowing replacement parts to be ordered.
+BIM models contain product information that assists with commissioning, operation and maintenance – for example sequences for start-up and shut-down, interactive 3D diagrams showing how to take apart and reassemble equipment, and specifications allowing replacement parts to be ordered.

 Members of the project team can feed back information about the performance of processes and items of equipment, driving improvements on subsequent projects.